 Your child, of course, is equally focused on you, even when it seems like she’s just doing normal kid stuff.
 Banging her blocks on the floor, riding up and down the aisles with you at the grocery store, eating while she listens to you chat with your partner or spouse — your little one is actually studying you quite intently.
 She’s taking note of your tone of voice, your facial expressions, the way your touch feels, and all kinds of other sensory cues.
 She is learning how it feels to be around you.
 As mama—the one who carried her for give or take 40 weeks, and likely her primary caregiver — you are an indisputable star of the riveting reality show she calls life.

 Your Influence Started Early

 When your baby was born, the physical umbilical cord was cut, but the invisible umbilical remained very much intact.
 It still does, regardless of your child’s current age.
-Though she uses her five senses to take in information about your facial expression, your voice, and the feeling of your arms around her, she continues to pick up on your thoughts, mood, and emotions.
+Now she uses her five senses to take in information about your facial expression, your voice, and the feeling of your arms around her.
+She also continues to pick up on your thoughts, mood, and emotions.
 Research indicates just how powerfully contagious these can be.
 Remember how much your parents’ mental and emotional states affected you when you were a child?
 Maybe you had a mother who was depressed or anxious.
 Perhaps your father had an explosive temper, or always seemed stressed out.
 By now you probably realize which of your parents’ habits of thinking and feeling rubbed off on you and eventually became your own.